 Dibdin Spelling Variations

 Spelling variations of this family name include: Dibbin, Dibbon, Dibden, Dibbon, Debbin, Debbon, Dibben, Dybben, Dybbyn, Dibbyn, Dibdin, Dipden, Dipdon, Dipdan, Dippen and many more.

 Early Notables of the Dibdin family (pre 1700)

-More information is included under the topic Early Dibdin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 231 words (16 lines of text) are included under the topic Early Dibdin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dibdin family

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.
 Many settlers arrived in Newfoundland..